connorsavage/SussyScript/README.md

 - Mix of Python & Javascript: No parenthesis in if/while/for statements, but does have brackets
 - Among Us-themed language and syntax
+- Everything is natively private
 - Static typing
 - Object oriented
 - Built-in data structures
-- Extremely suspicious, but detailed error messages
-- Everything is natively private (Don't let the imposters know your next move!)
 - Objects are natively passed by copy for security
 - varus (equivalent to Java's var) can be used for type inference
 - String interpolation
+- Suspicious but detailed error messages

 ### Sussy Types